I believe in the power of stories to connect people to their neighbors and their community.

 Sometimes the stories most worth hearing are stories few of us have heard.
 Sometimes it’s only because nobody asked.

-The Humboldt Park Moon explores how stories in Humboldt Park might be connected.
-How local events reflect and possibly influence national and world events.
-How one side of Humboldt Park experiences a different reality from the other side, and how their fates are related.
+The Humboldt Park Moon also explores how what happens in Humboldt Park relates to the world beyond.
+How what happens here reflects and possibly influences national and world events.
+How different pockets of the neighborhood experience different realities, at the same time their fates are interdependent.
 How the past helped shape the present.
-How policy impacts the people who live here.
+How policy impacts people.
 How nature affects civilization, and how civilization affects nature.

 About the Author